• Skip to primary navigation

 a kitchenaid silicone spatula pulling out the turkey leg bone from the soup

-When the soup is almost ready, remove the bone to serve the soup.
+When the soup is almost ready, remove the bone to serve.

 top view of the Scotch Bonnet Smoked Turkey Collard Greens Beans Soup in a lodge enameled dutch oven with a wooden spoon resting in it